 ITEM PRO'S Rank Professional's Comments and Reasoning 2 boxes of chocolate bars 6 Your reserve food supply.
 A shaving mirror 1 The mirror is absolutely critical.
 It is the most powerful tool you have for communicating your presence.
 The reflected sunbeam can even be seen beyond the horizon.
-A compass 12 Useless in this situation.
+Some mosquito netting 14 There aren't any mosquitoes in the middle of the Atlantic, so basically useless in this situation.
+A compass 15 Useless in this situation.
 Full container of water (25 L) 3 Vital for hydration and will provide enough for several days for a small group.
-A case of army rations (food) 4 Food!
-Maps of the Atlantic Ocean 11 Worthless without the navigation systems.
-Bottle of rum (80% alcohol) 10 Contains 80% alcohol, so has value as an antiseptic.
+A case of army rations 4 Food!
+Maps of the Atlantic Ocean 13 Worthless without the navigation systems.
+Bottle of rum (80% alcohol) 11 Contains 80% alcohol, so has value as an antiseptic.
 Very dangerous if drunk!
 Oil/gasoline mixture (10 L can) 2 Second most critical item for signaling.
-The mixture will float and can be lit using the matches.
+The mixture will float and can be ignited using the matches.
 Nylon rope (5 m) 8 Multiple uses, but none are that important to survival.
-Non-transparent plastic sheet (6 x 6 m) 5 2 uses: to gather rain water and to provide shelter.
-Shark repellent (real) 9 Repels sharks, but low importance.
+AM/FM radio (non-transmitting) 12 You would be out of range of any radio station.
+Opaque plastic sheet (6 x 6 m) 5 2 uses: to gather rain water and to provide shelter.
+A floating seat cushion 9 Useful as a life preserver if someone fell overboard.
+Shark repellent (real) 10 Repels sharks, but low importance.
 An ocean fishing kit & pole 7 No guarantee of fish, but can use the pole to hold up the plastic sheet.

-Scoring:

-- Over 62 You are fish food! - 51-62 You barely survived after a last second rescue.
-2 in your group didn't make it. - 41-50 Thirsty, ravenous, and many pounds lighter.
-1 in your group didn't survive. - 32-40 You're all worse for wear and tired, but the group all survived.
-Not bad. - 24-31 Above average survival skills.
-Nice work! - 0-23 Just another day at the office and home in time for dinner!
+Over 70 Fish food!

+You barely survived after a last second rescue.
+One of you didn't make it.

+46-55 Thirsty, ravenous, and many pounds lighter, but you all made it.

+You're all worse for wear and tired.
+Not too bad.

+26-32 Above average survival skills.
+Nice work!

+0-25 Just another day at the office and home in time for dinner!

+Adapted from: "Lost at Sea"